-The prohibition of alcohol in the United States lasted for 13 years, from January 16, 1920 through December 5, 1933.
-It is one of most famous—or infamous—times in American history.
-While the intention was to reduce the consumption of alcohol by eliminating businesses that manufactured, distributed, and sold it, the plan backfired.
+The prohibition of alcohol in the United States lasted for 13 years, from January 16, 1920, through December 5, 1933.
+It is one of the most famous—or infamous—times in American history.
+While the intention was to reduce the consumption of alcohol by eliminating businesses that manufactured, distributed and sold it, the plan backfired.

 Considered by many as a failed social and political experiment, the era changed the way many Americans viewed alcoholic beverages.
 It also enhanced the realization that federal government control cannot always take the place of personal responsibility.

 The Prohibition era is most often associated with gangsters, bootleggers, speakeasies, rum runners, and an overall chaotic situation with respect to the social network of Americans.
 The period began with general acceptance by the public.
 It ended as the result of the public's annoyance with the law and the ever-increasing enforcement nightmare.

 Prohibition was enacted under the 18th Amendment to the U.S. Constitution.
 To this day, it is the only constitutional amendment to be repealed by another after the passage of the 21st Amendment.

 Temperance movements had long been active in the American political scene with the goal of promoting abstinence from drinking alcohol.
 The movement was first organized in the 1840s by religious denominations, primarily Methodists.
 This initial campaign started out strong and made a small amount of progress throughout the 1850s but lost strength shortly thereafter.